Eindhoven

-Eindhoven was originally located at the confluence of the Dommel and Gender.
+Eindhoven was originally located at the confluence of the Dommel and the Gender.
 A municipality since the 13th century, Eindhoven witnessed rapid growth starting in the 1900s by textile and tobacco industries.
-Two well known companies: DAF Trucks and Philips were founded in the city; Philips would go on to become a major multinational conglomerate while based in Eindhoven.
+Two well-known companies, DAF Trucks and Philips, were founded in the city; Philips would go on to become a major multinational conglomerate while based in Eindhoven.
 Apart from Philips, Eindhoven also contains the globally famous Design Academy Eindhoven.